Please review the following intramural sports policies.

-B Division: Intermediate level of competition.
-Typically players that have fun as their number one priority.
+- B Division: Intermediate level of competition.
+Typically players that have some experience in the sport.

-C Division: Lower level of competition: Typically players that have little to no experience and are also looking to have fun.
+- C Division: Lower level of competition: Typically players that have little to no experience and are looking to have fun.

 Participants are responsible for verifying their own eligibility.
 Likewise, team captains are responsible for the eligibility of his/her team members.

 - Full-time undergraduate and graduate students.

 - Full-time faculty/staff members.